 Was ist das Besondere an diesem Projekt?

 Before the development of a robotic system for intravitreal injections was started, an extensive patent search was performed to understand the patent landscape in the field of assistive devices for ophthalmic treatment.
 The market for such a system was analyzed, which indicates the large and continuously increasing demand for intravitreal injections.
-A first robotic prototype for intravitreal injections has been developed in close cooperation with ophthalmic surgeons, taking into account the standard of care, patient safety, patient acceptance, clinician acceptance, cost and time efficiency, as well as technological constraints.
+During the Gebert Rüf Foundation – supported project, a novel pre-clinical prototype of a medical device capable of injecting into the eye has been developed and tested in close cooperation with ophthalmic surgeons, taking into account the standard of care, patient safety, patient acceptance, clinician acceptance, cost and time efficiency, as well as technological constraints.
 The system has been designed to allow for the integration of a local sterile environment around the patient’s head.
 Injection studies have been performed on cadaver pig eyes, which prove the functionality of the system.
-A survey with Swiss ophthalmic experts, which resulted into four signed letters of intent, validates the high acceptance and excitement among professionals to change the paradigm of performing intravitreal injections.

 Ullrich, F., Michels, S., Lehmann, D., Pieters, R. S., Becker, M., Nelson, B. J., Assistive Device for Efficient Intravitreal Injections.
 Ophthalmic Surgery, Lasers and Imaging Retina, 47, 8, (August 2016), 752-762;

 Ullrich, F., Michels, S., Becker, M., Nelson, B.J., Automated Device for Intravitreal Injections.
 In German Society for Computer and Robot Assisted Surgery (CURAC) Annual Conference (Bern September 2016), 184-185.

 Can Swiss Start-Up Ophthorobotics Develop a Robotics System to Deliver Intravitreal Injections?